MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsection{Compression quality}

-We then evaluate compression quality in terms of rate-distortion as introduced in Section~\ref{sec:formulation}.
-In what follows, we first evaluate the effect of the proposed techniques, namely level-wise quantization and adaptive decomposition, and compare our method with existing error-controlled lossy compressors.
+We evaluate compression quality in terms of rate--distortion as introduced in Section~\ref{sec:formulation}.
+In what follows, we first evaluate the effect of the proposed techniques, namely level-wise quantization and adaptive decomposition, and compare our method with existing error-bounded lossy compressors.